How to Start an RIA

 What is an RIA

-A Registered Investment Advisor, or RIA, can be an individual or company legally registered with a state securities regulator or the Securities and Exchange Commission (SEC).
+A Registered Investment Adviser, or RIA, is a firm that is legally registered with a state securities regulator or the Securities and Exchange Commission (SEC).
 The term “investment adviser” is deliberately spelled with an “e” due to legal regulations governing these professionals.
-Investment advisers differ from financial advisors, spelled with an “O” with the former in that they provide advice on securities for compensation.
-They are distinct from financial advisors and may go by various titles such as asset managers, investment counselors, or portfolio managers.
-An Investment Adviser Representative, or IAR, works on behalf of a registered investment adviser.

 Regulatory Oversight and Services